tedkim97/fibonacci-fd-comparisons/README.md

 ```

 #### Atomic Type Notes
-Note that the unsigned 64bit integer (`uint64_t`) quickly overflows, so this ceases to be useful past the 93rd term (i.e It's very wrong, but fast).
+Note that the unsigned 64bit integer (`uint64_t`) quickly overflows, so this ceases to be useful past the 93rd term (i.e It's fast, but very wrong).
 You can use some biginteger library in C (or build your own) to fix this behavior.

 <p align="center">
 	<img src="assets/calculations_shen_comix.png" alt="using atomic types" width="300"/>